Skip to content

 What This Means for Your Startup

-At the beginning of 2025, the EU had 110 unicorns compared with 687 for the US and 162 for China .
-EU Inc alone will not close this gap, but combined with improved capital markets access and talent mobility, it creates the foundation for globally competitive European scaleups.
+At the beginning of 2025, the EU had 110 unicorns compared with 687 for the US and 162 for China.
+EU Inc alone would not close this gap; at most, an adopted and effective regime could become one part of a broader capital, talent and scale-up policy.

 What to Do Now